Lyonk71/pandas-dedupe/README.md

     #If you want to specify either a 'crf' or 'has missing' parameter, a tuple with three elements
     #must be used. ('first_name', 'String', 'crf') works, ('first_name', 'crf') does not work.

+### Recall Weight & Sample Size
+    Within the dedupe_dataframe() function, optional parameters exist for specifying recall_weight and sample_size:
+    * **recall_weight** - Ranges from 0 to 2.
+When we set a recall weight of 2, we are saying we care twice as much about recall as we do precision
+    * **sample_size** - Specify the sample size used for training as a float from 0 to 1.
+    By default it is 30% (0.3) of our data.

 # Types

 Dedupe supports a variety of datatypes; a full listing with documentation can be found [here.](https://docs.dedupe.io/en/latest/Variable-definition.html#)